Bears clinch NFC North with 24-17 victory over Packers

 Cohen caught a touchdown pass.
 Jordan Howard ran for a TD, and the Bears improved to 7-1 at home for the first time since 2005.

-Rodgers said his groin tightened on him throwing a desperation pass at the end of the first half.
+Rodgers said his groin tightened on him at the end of the first half.
 He finished 25 of 42 for 274 yards with his second interception of the season and failed to throw a touchdown for the first time this year.

 Davante Adams had eight receptions for 119 yards.